thermondo/threesixty/README.md

 ThreeSixty is a yes-no (polar) survey tool.
 This does not compromise your data quality.
 Polar surveys can increase response rates and participant satisfaction.
-This allows them to yield better results than other survey techniques surveys.
+This allows them to yield better results than other survey techniques.

-Bare in mind that questions are not interpreted separately but as a whole for a given attribute.
+Bear in mind that questions are not interpreted separately but as a whole for a given attribute.
 You do not survey for individual statements but a small set of attributes.